monigarrteam/android-syllabus/README.md

 * Project 19: Android Game FPS
 * Project 20: Android Game ...

-Projects are demonstrated with video tutorials.
-1 on 1 & group tutoring can be scheduled with monigarr@yahoo.com in advance.
+Each project includes video tutorials, reading and homework for a one week sprint.
+Individual & group tutoring can be scheduled with monigarr@yahoo.com in advance.

 ## HOMEWORK/PROJECTS